SQL API

 API call method and output example are the same as above.

-#3.4.3 Filter Using Other Tags
+#3.4.3 Filter by Associating with Other Tags

-Sometimes we want to use tags for associative filtering to reduce the range of candidate values.
-In this case, we can choose to query a data table, filter by Tag1, and aggregate by Tag2.
-For example, we want to query all pod names in pod_cluster="cluster1":
+Sometimes we want to filter candidate values by associating with another Tag.
+In this case, we can query a table, filter by Tag1, and aggregate by Tag2.

 SELECT pod FROM `network.1m` WHERE pod_cluster = 'cluster1' GROUP BY pod